Operation Junction City: Background

 The stated aim of the almost three-month operation involving the equivalent of nearly three divisions of US troops was to conduct a massive search and destroy operation in the area known as War Zone C between Saigon and the Cambodian border.
 One objective was to locate the elusive headquarters of the VC in South Vietnam, the Central Office of South Vietnam (COSVN), along with all other NVA and VC forces and installations in the area.
 US analysts at the time believed COSVN was a "mini-Pentagon", complete with typists, file cabinets, and staff workers with a large guard force.
 In reality it was closer to what the US would consider a forward command post: highly mobile and composed of a handful of senior commanders, staff officers, and support personnel.

 Junction City's operational concept was a "hammer and anvil," with airborne forces "flushing out" the VC headquarters and driving it against a prepared "anvil" of other forces.
-The US forces included most of the 1st Infantry Division, the 25th Infantry Division, the 3rd Brigade of the 4th Infantry Division, the 196th Light Infantry Brigade, the airborne troops of the 173rd Airborne Brigade and elements of the 11th Armored Cavalry Regiment (11th ACR).
+The US forces included most of the 1st Infantry Division, the 25th Infantry Division, the 3rd Brigade of the 4th Infantry Division, the 196th Light Infantry Brigade, the 173rd Airborne Brigade and elements of the 11th Armored Cavalry Regiment (11th ACR).

-The VC had only four regiments for the immediate defense of War Zone C: COSVN's guard unit – the 70th Guard, the 101st Infantry Regiment, plus two of the 9th Infantry Division – the 271st and 272nd Regiments.
-The third unit of the 9th Division – the 273rd Regiment stayed in War Zone D and was the reserve.
+The VC had only four regiments available for the immediate defense of War Zone C: COSVN's guard unit – the 70th Guard, the 101st Infantry Regiment, plus two of the 9th Infantry Division – the 271st and 272nd Regiments.
+The third element of the 9th Division, the 273rd Regiment, remained in War Zone D as a reserve.